Emanuel Cleaver: Tenure

 During his tenure, Cleaver has voted with the Democratic Party 95.8% of the time.
 He has been recognized as "not shy about earmarks" and has brought many federal tax dollars back to Kansas City.
+As of 2022, he had voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

 Cleaver has called for ethics charges against fellow U.S. Representatives Charlie Rangel and Maxine Waters to be dropped, saying, "The process has been tainted."